 And I love watching them all as I listened to the beautiful sound of falling water and stared up at the falls.

-Extra Day Trip From Nashville Stop: Leiper’s Fork
+As Part Of Your Day Trip From Nashville, Stop At Leiper’s Fork

 After our Stillhouse Hollow Falls trip, we had worked up an appetite so we stopped in Leiper’s Fork on the way back to Nashville for some good eats and extra fun.
 Leiper’s Fork is a charming town and you can find some yummy, high end places to eat in this small, artsy farming community.
 If you haven’t been before, check out the cute shops, moonshine distillery, and art gallery while you are there.

 We stopped first at The Davis General Store.
-It has a very authentic feel as you drive up to the old gas station country store and that is because it is almost a century old!
-On the outside, it looks just like the old country stores did when I was little but on the inside, it is stocked with all the finest including an amazing sandwich counter.
+It has a very authentic feel as you drive up to the old gas station country store.
+That is because it is, in fact, almost a century old!
+On the outside, it looks just like the old country stores did when I was little.
+However, on the inside, it is stocked with all the finest including an amazing sandwich counter.
 They toast your choice of bread up on the griddle and fill it with all the good stuff.
 My family of four were all very happy with our different choices.
 We took them outside to eat at the picnic tables.

 Next, we mozied on over to the The RedByrd Coffee Shop.
 I had heard of this little gem from a friend and I wanted to try some of their unusual coffee creations like the iced Mama Byrd Vanilla Lavender Latte.
 They are located right on the park area, so your kids can run around and play while you sit back and sip your caffeine.
 It was a surprise to me to recognize the coffee shop from DIY Network’s Tiny House Big Living, Season 8 Episode 13!
 Very cool.